-- implementation of the project being studied caused direct residual negative effects on the environmental components, taking into account the application of technically and economically feasible mitigation measures; and/or - the same environmental components are affected by other past, present or reasonably foreseeable physical activities.
+- Implementation of the project being studied may cause direct residual adverse effects on the environmental components, taking into account the application of technically and economically feasible mitigation measures; and/or, - The same environmental components may be affected by other past, present or reasonably foreseeable physical activities.

 The EIS will describe the analysis of the total cumulative effect on a VC over the life of the project, including the incremental contribution of all current and proposed physical activities, in addition to that of the project.
-The EIS will include different forms of effects, (e.g. synergistic, additive, induced, spatial or temporal) and identify impact pathways and trends.
+The EIS will include different forms of effects (e.g. synergistic, additive, induced, spatial or temporal) and identify impact pathways and trends.